CD3/HTMLSlideShowUtils/README.md

 a `Makefile` and some simple scripts to make this easy and add some useful features.
 For example, the `Makefile` supports pushing an HTML slide show to a remote server.
 To build and push a slide show, just run `make all`

+The scripts also handle differences between the various slide show frameworks that pandoc can write to so that you can create slide shows in each format from the same Markdown without modification.
+Most of these differences have to deal with the css and javascript links.
+Some of the output formats reference remote links (slidy) while others expect a specific directory structure with the needed files to be present (revealjs, slideous).

 ## Usage